 If you learn something related to programming, play with the code and have fun.
 Can you break it?
 What happens when you change parameters?
 What if you can’t finish the task?
 Do you know what went wrong?
 Can you split it into smaller goals?
 Is the problem similar to something you already know?

-How are you supposed to have fun while learning?
+Did you know that we are supposed to have fun while learning?
+How!?
 Be curious and use the scientific method.
 You read something, you noticed something interesting or strange, and you have a question.
 You may ask: “I wonder what happens when I do X.” What should you do?
 Google it?
 Ask a question on Stackoverflow?
 I often see such questions on Stackoverflow.
 Many of them are wasted learning opportunities.
 The authors would learn way more if they tested the code themselves instead of asking what would happen when they ran it.

 What should happen after you ask a question?
 You should think about a possible answer!
 That answer becomes your hypothesis.
 What is the next step?
 You test the hypothesis.
 It sounds like something difficult.
 How can you do that?